nordicenergy/ICO-Platform/README.md

 - The BitFInance´s Coindash ICO/STO Platform is provided free of charge, overcoming the high costs of existing crowd-funding solutions.

-- To deploy the ICO/STO Platform, click the following link to deploy via the Marketplace
+- To deploy the ICO/STO Platform, click the following link to deploy via the BitFinance Marketplace

 #